configcat/configcat-publicapi-go-client/docs/UpdateEvaluationFormulaWithIdModel.md

 ### NewUpdateEvaluationFormulaWithIdModel

-`func NewUpdateEvaluationFormulaWithIdModel(defaultValue ValueModel, ) *UpdateEvaluationFormulaWithIdModel`
+`func NewUpdateEvaluationFormulaWithIdModel(defaultValue UpdateValueModel, ) *UpdateEvaluationFormulaWithIdModel`

 NewUpdateEvaluationFormulaWithIdModel instantiates a new UpdateEvaluationFormulaWithIdModel object This constructor will assign default values to properties that have it defined,